 My mod is of a character that someone else has already done.
 Can I use a different number?A:

 That depends.
 If it's exactly the same character, same powers, same version, etc -- then, no. You have to use the same number.
 However, if it's a different/alternate version of that character.
 Different look, different powers, etc -- then, yes.
 You can use a different number.Q:

 What if after I release my registered mod to the public, there is a skin clash that wasn't noticed?A:

 We will work with you to correct the problem as soon as possible, so that less people are affected.Q:

-I registered my mod, but Outsider hasn't reached out to me yet.
+I registered my mod, but no one has reached out to me yet.
 What do I do?A:

-Message him that you registered your mod.
-It is possible that he is busy at the moment and didn't have time to check, but he will get back to you.Q:
+Message one of us that you registered your mod.
+It is possible that each of us are busy at the moment and didn't have time to check, but one of us will certainly get back to you.Q: